migtools/pvc-migrate/docs/inventory-notes.md

-# Stage 3: Configuring SSH and Inventory
+# Stage 3: Configuring SSH and Ansible for PVC data copy

 **Stage 3** of `pvc-migrate` runs `rsync` to synchronize data between the source and the destination cluster PVCs.